MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 > [!NOTE]
 > Provider-based grouping of mappings isn't currently available.
-We're planning on providing this functionality in upcoming releases.
+This functionality is planned for an upcoming release.